Skip to contents

 3. For each pair of names, calculate string distance between all combinations of tokens, and find the best overall token alignment (i.e. the alignment that minimizes the summed string distance).
 If two names being compared differ in their number of tokens, the alignment is made with respect to the smaller number of tokens.
 E.g. If comparing "Angela Dorothea Merkel" to "Merkel Angela", the token "Dorothea" would ultimately be omitted from the best alignment.

-4. Summarize the number of tokens in each name, the number of tokens in the best alignment, the number of aligned tokens that match (i.e. string distance less than or equal to the defined threshold), and the summed string distance of the best alignment.
+5. Summarize the number of tokens in each name, the number of tokens in the best alignment, the number of aligned tokens that match, and the summed string distance of the best alignment.

-5. Classify overall match status (TRUE/FALSE) based on match details described in (4).
+6. Classify overall match status (TRUE/FALSE) based on the match details described in (5).
 By default, two names are considered to be matching if two or more tokens match across names (e.g. "Merkel Angela" matches "Angela Dorothea Merkel"), or if both names consist of only a single token which is matching (e.g. "Beyonce" matches "Beyoncé").

 Usage